 Making change a reality.
-The IUCN 2017-2020 programme presented in this document summons the energy and determination of the Union and calls for concerted action to make the required shifts so that the goals and agreements that have been struck can be translated into reality.
-This Programme document marks the Union's commitment to advancing the ambitions of the global policy framework for the environment completed in 2015.
-IUCN is focused on results that drive forward the agenda for change called for in the Strategic Plan for Biodiversity 2011-2020 and the Aichi Biodiversity Targets, the centrepiece of the last intersessional Programme, and in the 2030 Agenda for Sustainable Development, and the Paris Climate Change Agreement and the Sendai Framework of Action on Disaster Risk Reduction.
+The IUCN Programme 2017-2020 presented in this document summons the energy and determination of the Union and calls for concerted action to make the required shifts so that the goals and agreements that have been struck can be translated into reality.
+This Programme document marks the Union's commitment to advancing the ambitions of the global policy framework for the environment agreed in 2015.
+IUCN is focused on results that drive forward the agenda for change called for in the Strategic Planfor Biodiversity 2011-2020 and the associated Aichi Biodiversity Targets - the centrepiece of the Union's last intersessional Programme - and in the 2030 Agenda for Sustainable Development, the Paris Climate Change Agreement, and the Sendai Framework for Disaster Risk Reduction.

-The Sustainable Development Goals which form the core of the 2030 Agenda for Sustainable Development adopted by the UN General Assembly in September 2015, present a universally applicable and interconnected framework integrating the three dimensions of sustainable development in a manner that represents a radical shift from the silos approach that had been the hall mark of most development-related policy frameworks so far.
+The Sustainable Development Goals which form the core of the 2030 Agenda for Sustainable Development adopted by the UN General Assembly in September 2015, present a universally applicable and interconnected framework integrating the three dimensions of sustainable development in a manner that represents a radical shift from the silos approach that had been the hallmark of most development-related policy frameworks so far.

 People, planet, prosperity, peace and partnership.
-The 2030 Agenda is envisioned to deliver outcomes on five "Ps" - people, planet, prosperity, peace and partnerships.
-Targets have been defined addressing environmental priorities across the SDG framework.
-Marine and terrestrial priorities are reflected in two goals (SDGs 14 and 15, addressing conservation and sustainable use of the marine environment and of the terrestrial biomes, respectively).
+The 2030 Agenda is envisioned as delivering outcomes for five 'Ps' - people, planet, prosperity, peace and partnerships.
+Targets have been defined to address environmental priorities across the SDG framework.
+Marine, freshwater, and terrestrial priorities are reflected in three goals (SDGs 6, 14 and 15, addressing conservation and sustainable use of freshwater, the marine environment and of the terrestrial biomes, respectively).
 Accordingly, all IUCN priorities in the 2017-2020 Programme are mapped to the relevant SDG targets.

 Paris Agreement on Climate Change.
-Another important achievement that also shapes the IUCN 2017-2020 Programme is the Paris Climate Change Agreement adopted in December 2015.
-The Paris Agreement elevated the importance of nature-based solutions for the climate change agenda to a new level: through its clear recognition of the role of natural ecosystems in addressing the climate challenge, and through its acknowledgement of the importance of ensuring ecosystem integrity and biodiversity protection when taking climate action.
+Another important achievement that also shapes the IUCN Programme 2017-2020 is the Paris Climate Change Agreement adopted in December 2015.
+The Paris Agreement elevated the importance of nature-based solutions for the climate change agenda to a new level: through its clear recognition of the role of natural ecosystems in addressing the climate challenge, and through its acknowledgement of the importance of ensuring ecosystem integrity and biodiversity protection when tackling climate action.
 As such, therefore, the Paris Agreement provides a clearer and stronger international policy mandate to guide and support IUCN's programmatic work over the 2017-2020 period.

 Sendai Framework for Disaster Risk Reduction.
-The UN World Conference on Disaster Risks Reduction presented yet another forum which recognized the important role of healthy ecosystems in protecting human life against natural hazards.
+The UN World Conference on Disaster Risk Reduction presented yet another forum which recognised the important role of healthy ecosystems in protecting human life against natural hazards.

 Sustaining momentum.
-IUCN must seize this opportunity and leverage all its resources, especially its unique structure of more than 1200 Members representing State actors and civil society organizations at all levels, plus a vast network of experts all over the world working in the six thematic Commissions of IUCN and a technically qualified secretariat of some 1000 staff members deployed across several places in all parts of the world, to contribute to turning this momentum into a coalition for solutions, for a sustainable future - a future in which human development can proceed without exerting unsustainable pressure on the planet's ecological resources and intricate processes which sustain life on Earth.
+IUCN must seize this opportunity and leverage all its resources, especially its unique structure (more than 1,200 Members representing State actors and civil society organisations at all levels; a vast network of experts all over the world working in the six thematic Commissions of IUCN; and a technically qualified Secretariat of some 1,000 staff members deployed across multiple locations in all regions of the world) to contribute to turning this momentum into a coalition for solutions, for a sustainable future - a future in which human development can proceed without exerting unsustainable pressure on the planet's ecological resources and the intricate processes that sustain life on Earth.
 Without a healthy environment, the ability of the human species and other species to survive on a chronically and increasingly degraded planet will be increasingly compromised.